2025-2026 Online School BROCHURE

 Dig into the Past!

-• Optional Education Kit for Dig into the Past! includes replica artifacts for each civilization and printed materials/resources to support learning
+• Optional Education Kit for Dig into the Past! includes replica artifacts for each civilization and printed materials/resources to support learning.

 PROGRAMS AT A GLANCE

 Although we highlighted which programs are best suited for each grade, participation in a program is not limited to those grade levels.
-We suggest one class per session, to ensure a fully interactive and participatory experience.

 Technical Pre-requisites